View Patterns¶

 Override per category with the "rebuild" key when a sub-view needs

-different initialization:
+different synchronous initialization:

 Customization¶